Jaaz7/home-cooked-harmony/README.md

 Home Cooked Harmony offers a good user experience with a user-friendly interface.

 ### Personalized Recipe Discovery:
-Users can search by number of servings, by preparation time or do a free search.
+Users can filter by number of servings, preparation time or through a free-form search.

 ### Community Interaction:
 Users can share their own recipes and comment culinary tips, enriching the overall blogging experience.